0

 How to Make Baked Salmon with Garlic Parmesan Bread Crumbs

 If you have an oven and the ingredients as listed above, you too can bake some seriously good salmon.
-For full recipe details, including ingredients and measurements see the printable recipe card below.
+For full recipe details, including ingredients and measurements, see the printable recipe card below.
 Here are step-by-step directions for making this recipe:

-Preheat Oven + Prep Baking Sheet
+Step 1: Preheat Oven + Prep Baking Sheet

 Preheat oven to 400° F. Line baking sheet with parchment paper or aluminum foil.
 Set aside.

-Prep Salmon
+Step 2: Prep Salmon

 Unwrap the salmon and press with paper towels to dry.
-Place salmon filet onto baking sheet, skin side down.
+Place salmon filet onto the baking sheet, skin side down.

-Make Garlic Parmesan Bread Crumb Topping
+Step 3: Make Garlic Parmesan Bread Crumb Topping

-In a small bowl, stir melted butter together with minced garlic, breadcrumbs and parmesan cheese.
+In a small bowl, stir melted butter together with minced garlic, breadcrumbs, and parmesan cheese.
 It should look like damp sand.

-Bake
+Step 4: Bake

 Spread crumb mixture over salmon and press an even layer over the top of the salmon filet.
 Bake 12-15 minutes or until fully cooked.
 (Thicker pieces of salmon will take longer.)

 Pro Tip: I find fish, in general, bakes best at a high temperature for a shorter period of time.
 This baked salmon is no different.
 I recommend baking at 400° F for 12-15 minutes or until just baked.
-You are looking for an internal temperature of 145° F. Of course the time will vary slightly based on how thick your piece of fish is and if your oven runs hot or cold, but this is a great guideline.
+You are looking for an internal temperature of 145° F. Of course, the time will vary slightly based on how thick your piece of fish is and if your oven runs hot or cold, but this is a great guideline.

-Cool + Serve
+Step 5: Cool and Serve

-Cool slightly, cut into pieces and serve.
+Cool slightly, cut into pieces, and serve.
 If you like, squeeze some fresh lemon juice on your salmon.
 Enjoy!

-Good Side Dishes for Fish
+Good Side Dishes for Baked Salmon

 Salmon can go with nearly any side dish.
 So I’ve gathered a few of my favorites to go with a protein-heavy main dish.